Top 11 Early Spring Blooming Bulbs

 There’s a large group of bulbs that bloom much earlier in the season, from late winter to early spring.
 Add some of these to your garden, and you’ve instantly extended your garden season simply by jump-starting it.
 Here are some of our favorites — they are perfect for mixing and matching, planting in masses, or tucking into your favorite containers!

 There are spring-flowering crocus and fall-flowering crocus, and we’re talking about the spring bloomers here.
 Depending upon your growing zone, these tiny bloomers can pop their heads up in late winter to early spring, often right through the snow!
-Sporting Easter egg colors of purple, yellow, lavender, and white, crocus are low-growing up to 5-6” tall with cup-shaped flower petals.
-Plant them in the fall about 3” deep in well-drained soil, in an area of your garden that receives full sun to part shade at the time they wil be blooming.
+Sporting Easter egg colors of purple, yellow, lavender, and white, crocus are low-growing up to 5 to 6 inches tall with cup-shaped flower petals.
+Plant them in the fall about 3” deep in well-drained soil, in an area of your garden that receives full sun to part shade at the time they will be blooming.
 USDA Hardiness Zones 3-8.

 Our favorites?
 King of the Stripes with its striped violet petals, Goldilocks with golden yellow blooms, and Jeanne d’Arc for a stunning white display.
 Need more detailed planting directions?
 We’ve got them for you here.

 2. Galanthus or "Snowdrop"